amandaghassaei/gpu-io/README.md

 [![NPM Downloads](https://img.shields.io/npm/dw/gpu-io)](https://www.npmtrends.com/gpu-io)
 [![License](https://img.shields.io/npm/l/gpu-io)](https://github.com/amandaghassaei/gpu-io/blob/main/LICENSE) -->

-GPU-accelerated computing in the browser
+GPU-accelerated computing in the browser.

 gpu-io is designed for running GPU shader programs that operate on one or more layers of 2D spatially-distributed state (such as 2D physics simulations or cellular automata).
 It supports interactive applications that render directly to the screen and has some built-in utilities that make this easy - e.g. running a program within a specified region for handling mouse/touch events.  gpu-io also allows you to perform general-purpose computing operations on large arrays of data.
 See [Examples](#examples) for more details.